 In terms of the provisions of Regulation 34 (2) (e) of the Listing Regulations theManagement's discussion and analysis are as follows:

 Statement made in this report describing the Company's objectives projectionestimates and expectations may be "forward-looking statements" within themeaning of applicable laws and regulations.
 Actual results may differ materially fromthose expressed or implied.
 Important factors that could make a difference to theCompany's operations include economic conditions affecting the Markets in which companyoperates; changes in the Government regulations; tax laws and other statutes andincidental factors.

 Changing economic and business conditions and rapid growth of Business Environment arecreating an increasingly competitive market environment that is driving corporations totransform their operations.
 Companies are focusing on their core competencies and serviceproviders to adequately address these needs.
 The role of technology has evolved fromsupporting corporations to transforming their business.

 In financial services business effective risk management has become very crucial.
 YourCompany is exposed to credit risk liquidity risk and interest rate risks.
 Your companyhas in place suitable mechanisms to effectively reduce such risks.
 All these risks arecontinuously analysed and reviewed at various levels of management through an effectiveinformation system.
-The Company is having excellent Board of Directors who are Expert infinancial sector and are helping the Company in making good Investment.
+The Company is having excellent Board of Directors who are experts inthe financial sector and are helping the Company in making good investment.